-The Company conducts its operations through its wholly owned subsidiaries: Steak n Shake Inc., Western Sizzlin Corporation, First Guard Insurance Company, Southern Oil Company, Southern Pioneer Property & Casualty Insurance Company, and Maxim Inc. As CEO of Biglari Holdings, Mr. Biglari oversees the Company's operating businesses; his incentive compensation is tied to the performance of these operating businesses.
+The Company conducts its operations through its subsidiaries: Steak n Shake Inc., Western Sizzlin Corporation, First Guard Insurance Company, Southern Oil Company, Southern Pioneer Property & Casualty Insurance Company, Maxim Inc., and Abraxas Petroleum Corporation.
+As CEO of Biglari Holdings, Mr. Biglari oversees the Company's operating businesses; his incentive compensation is tied to the performance of these operating businesses.
 Mr. Biglari's compensation is reviewed annually by the Compensation Committee of the Corporation's Board of Directors (the "Committee").
 Because Mr. Biglari wishes that his salary remain unchanged, his annual salary has been \$900,000 since 2009, and Mr. Biglari has advised the Committee that he would not expect or desire such salary to increase in the future.